 - The Primary Injection Test:

-Test on over circuit relays on the low voltage side.
+Test on overcurrent relays on the low voltage side.

 Test on suitability and operation of the earth fault relays on the low voltage side.